Campus Access and Parking

 9. Appeal of Citations

-If students or employees of the college believe they have received a citation in error, they may ask for an appeal of the charges through the Traffic Appeals Board.
+If students or employees of the college believe they have received a citation in error, they may ask for an appeal of the charges through the Parking Appeals Board.
 This board is made up of representatives from the faculty, staff and student populations.

 To file an appeal, the student or employee must do so within (10) calendar days of the offense.
 Otherwise the right to appeal is forfeited.